pamtaro/IntroToHTML5Games/README.md

 }
 ```

-In order to update the Score, we'll need to change the text to a Number so that we can increment it.
+Increment `score` and re-assign the text of the `scoreText`.
 Place the following code to update the score inside the prevous logic:
 ```
-var scoreInt = parseInt(scoreText.text);
-scoreInt++;
+score++;
-scoreText.text = scoreInt;
+scoreText.text = score;
 ```

 We don't want to cookie to continue moving down the stage after it has collided with the koala, so we'll want to reset it right away: